 Forecast of new vehicle sales distribution in urban areas in the United States

 Ridesharing services will also use autonomous cars because they will be cheaper than hiring drivers.
-Computers don’t need days off and holidays, overtime, social security, or sick leave.
+Self driving cars save money on transportation as computers don’t need days off and holidays, overtime, social security, or sick leave.

 Autonomous cars will be much more independent than traditional vehicles.
 And thanks to different automatic monitoring systems and analytical features, the cost savings of driverless tech is the real deal.

 Cars are already facing a light version of ostracism in the most developed countries and cities.
 Local authorities in cities throughout the world are getting more negative about personal cars.
 Free public transport, very expensive parking, bans on diesel cars – this is only a short list of the measures taken by the mayors of Brussels, London, and Dusseldorf to limit the number of cars in their cities.
 And it’s only the beginning.

 Cities cannot cope with overwhelming road traffic, air pollution, and the desperate need for parking space.
 So ridesharing self-driving cars are the next logical step.
 When robotaxis are widely and cheaply available, will conventional taxis, car rentals, and car dealerships become redundant?
 Car giants are already preparing for this new reality by investing in driverless technologies and buying up or partnering with ridesharing services like Lyft and Uber.
 As you can see, the economic impact of autonomous vehicles will be massive.